singularity-energy/open-grid-emissions/docs/docs/Methodology/Converting Gross to Net Generation.md

 The conversion factors are applied in the following hierarchical order:

-1. Subplant gross-to-net ratio
+1. Subplant-specific, annual gross-to-net ratio
-2. Plant gross-to-net ratio
+2. Plant-specific, annual gross-to-net ratio
-3. Fleet-specific ratio
+3. Fleet-specific, annual gross-to-net ratio
-4. Default GTN ratios from EIA
+4. Prime mover-specific, default gross-to-net ratios from EIA
-5. Set net generation equal to net generation
+5. Apply an assumed gross to net ratio of 0.97

 If no plant-specific factors are available (methods 1 and 2), the pipeline uses a fleet-specific ratio that represents the average gross-to-net ratio for all subplant (nationally) that consume the same fuel category (natural gas, coal, etc).
 Otherwise, we use default gross to net ratios published in the EIA Electric Power Monthly Technical Notes (Appendix C).
-As a final backstop, we set net generation equal to gross generation.
+As a final backstop, we use an assumed gross to net ratio of 0.97

 The following table shows what percent of gross generation reported in CEMS was converted to net generation using each method.